RBS mortgage customer ratings

 Does RBS offer the best mortgage deals?

-Which? analysis has found that RBS offers far fewer cheap mortgages than the average lender.
+Which? analysis has found that RBS offers fewer cheap mortgages than the average lender.

-The average number of times a lender made it into a table was 14, but RBS didn’t feature at all.
+The average number of times a lender made it into a table was 15, while RBS featured twice.
 (Data source: Moneyfacts.)

 Interest rates on RBS mortgages

-While the lender doesn't offer the cheapest deals on the market, the average interest rate of 2.43% on a two-year fixed-rate mortgage from RBS was still better than the industry average of 2.81%.
+In September 2019, the average interest rate on a two-year fixed-rate mortgage from RBS was 2.32%, below the industry average of 2.77%.

-The variable interest rate on RBS's offset mortgage was relatively high when we checked in July 2018, standing at 4%.
+The variable interest rate on RBS's offset mortgage was relatively high when we checked in September 2019, at 4.25%.

 How much could I borrow from RBS?